sensu/sensu-docs/content/sensu-enterprise/3.2/guides/troubleshooting.md

 ├── sensu-enterprise.log
 └── sensu-enterprise-dashboard.log{{< /highlight >}}

-You can view the Sensu Enterprise logs at the paths above, or provide them in an archive:
+You can view the Sensu Enterprise logs at the paths above, or provide the last 10,000 lines in an archive:

 {{< highlight shell >}}
 tail -n 10000 /var/log/sensu/sensu-enterprise.log > sensu-enterprise-10k.log && gzip -9 sensu-enterprise-10k.log{{< /highlight >}}